kcodogwu/euro-coin-count/README.md

 # Euro Coin Count

-Euro Coin Count is an application that given a number of pennies will calculate the minimum number of pound sterling coins needed to make that amount.
+Euro Coin Count is an application, to show case the microservice application pattern.
+Given an euro amount, a user will guess the minimum number of euro coins needed to make up that amount.

 The app accounts for only the common €2, €1, 50c, 20c, 10c, 5c, 2c and 1c coins.